37 Ways To Intentionally Celebrate Black History Month

 While some small companies may not be able to offer increased time off to employees, consider what you can do to improve the lives of your team members — especially Black folks.

-While wealth equality and robust policies are vital to racial justice, reparations also take the form of naps, affirmation of the work and contribution folks provide to your organization — and true rest that implores folks to take time off and turn off their Slack notifications.
+While wealth equality and robust policies are vital to racial justice, reparations also take the form of paid time off and financial compensation that affirms the work and contribution folks provide to your organization.

 Tricia Hersey of The Nap Ministry does an amazing job of helping us untangle our need for rest from the web of capitalism and white supremacy.